vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 - `transactionId`: ID of the transaction, which can be found in the objects contained in the `transactionData.merchantTransactions` array.
 - `addressId`: if you're going to use the same address for shipping and billing, get this ID from the `orders[].shippingData.address` object.
 - `Vtex_CHKO_Auth`: authentication cookie that is sent with the response.

-[block:callout]
-{
-  "type": "danger",
-  "body": "Starting from the placing of the order, you have five minutes to complete the payment process.
-Otherwise, the order is automatically canceled and tagged `incomplete`."
+>❗ Starting from the placing of the order, you have five minutes to complete the payment process.
+Otherwise, the order is automatically canceled and tagged `incomplete`.
-}
-[/block]

 ## 5. Send payment information

 With the `orderId` and `transactionId` values in hand, you must now inform VTEX of the payment data that should be used to resolve the order payment.
 To do this, use the [Send payment information API request](https://developers.vtex.com/vtex-rest-api/reference/2sendpaymentspublic).
 Note that there is also an alternative [private request for sending payment information](https://developers.vtex.com/vtex-rest-api/reference/2sendpaymentswithsavedcreditcard), that can be used to send saved credit card data.

 The information you send in this step’s request body should be based on the `paymentData` section of your `orderForm`.

 For most cases, it will look like the following:

 ```json